nf-core/imcyto/README.md

 Many thanks to others who contributed as a result of the Crick Data Challenge (Jan 2019) - Gavin Kelly, Becky Saunders, Katey Enfield, Alix Lemarois, Nuria Folguera Blasco, Andre Altmann.

-**NOTE: Maybe we should ask before adding everyones email here?
-Also maybe it's better to link everyones github profile instead - I dont even know if ill be at the Crick in a years time so dont really want that email here.**

 It would not have been possible to develop this pipeline without the guidelines, scripts and plugins provided by the [Bodenmiller Lab](http://www.bodenmillerlab.com/).
 Thank you too!